Aivaraa/.github/profile/README.md

 Create tools that empower.
 Design experiences that inspire.**

-Aivaara is not just an organization.
+Aivaraa is not just an organization.
 It’s a movement to rethink how intelligent software is created.

 ---